FAQs

 We do not have L-cysteine in any of our products.
 Furthermore, we are not allowed to use this ingredient with the Kosher certification that we have on many of our products.

-According the USDA Dietary Guidelines, the amount of grains you need to eat depends on your age, sex and level of physical activity.
-In general, 1 slice of bread can be considered a serving, or a 1 ounce equivalent from the grains group.
-The USDA Dietary Guidelines also recommend that a least half of your daily grain intake be from whole grains.
-For more information on the amount of whole grains you need, please go to www.choosemyplate.gov.
+According to USDA Dietary Guidelines, the amount of grains you need to eat depends on your age, sex, and level of physical activity.
+In general, 1 slice of bread can be considered a serving.
+At least half your daily grain intake should come from whole grains.
+For more, visit www.choosemyplate.gov.

-We are not qualified to make recommendations concerning medical or physical conditions since our expertise is in the baking business.
-We suggest consulting your doctor to see how our Lewis Bake Shop Healthy Life products could fit into your meal planning and/or recommended diet.
+We are not qualified to make recommendations about medical conditions.
+Please consult your doctor to see how Lewis Bake Shop Healthy Life products could fit into your dietary needs.

 - Store leftovers, or use to pack a lunch